smikhalevski/json-marshal/README.md

 // ⮕ [{"hello":"bill"},[0,1],[0,1]]
 ```

-By default, object property keys, `Map` keys, and `Set` items appear in the serialized string in the same order they
+By default, object property keys appear in the serialized string in the same order they were added to the object:
-were added:

 ```ts
 stringify({ kill: 'Bill', hello: 'Greg' });